589290/local-cluster/2-minikube.md

 # Known Issue

 `minikube` uses a bridged network connection that is blocked from access when Cisco VPN or F5 VPN is in use.
-At the moment, the only solution to this issue is to disable the VPN connection to return access to your local cluster.
+At the moment, the only solution to this issue is to disable the VPN connection to return access to your local cluster and/or the local docker daemon.